darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Software Requirements
 ---------------------

-* Prebuilt File Package (from the link above)
+* Prebuilt Files Package (from the link above)
-* Xshell or similar terminal emulation software
+* XShell or similar terminal emulation software
 * Cross-toolchain
 * VNC-Viewer

 Debug
 =====

-This document uses XShell terminal emulation software to debug Chipsee IEC.
+This document uses XShell terminal emulation software to debug Chipsee IPC.
 However, you can use other tools as well, such as SecureCRT or Minicom.

 Serial Debug